anorth/go-dar/README.md

-# indexed-car
+# The DAG Archive format (DAR)

-Indexed content-addressed archive file format
+A serialised stream format for IPLD DAGs, with optional indexing.